The Ultimate Whole House Audio Video Wiring Guide

 All cables run back to a central location with a footprint of 600mm x 600mm and at least one meter of height (under the stairs, utility rooms etc are all good but avoid loft spaces).
 Do not daisy chain cables, each one should be a single cable home run to the ‘AV Hub’ and should be labelled.
 The AV hub will require at least four double 13A sockets and should ideally be on its own spur from the fuse board.

-This will allow you to run TV from centralised sources (Sky, Media streamers etc), send audio back from TVs (Netflix etc from the TV back to the ceiling speakers) and provide great wifi throughout.
+The above cables will allow you to run TV from centralised sources (Sky, Media streamers etc), send audio back from TVs (Netflix etc from the TV back to the ceiling speakers) and provide great wifi throughout.
 The speaker cables allow you to enjoy multiroom audio without hardware in the rooms.